 - Magnolia Residence Hall also received LEED Silver certification in January 2015.

 - North Dining Hall received LEED Silver certification in February 2015.

-- Wake Downtown received LEED Platinum certification in April 2017.
+- The Haddock House received LEED Silver certification in October 2017.

 - Angelou Residence Hall received LEED Silver certification in January 2019.

 - The Chris Hurd Player Development Center received LEED Silver certification in December 2019.

 - Reynolds Gym received LEED Gold certification in March 2020.

 - The Sutton Sports Performance Center received LEED Silver certification in May 2020.